partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 Notice that the `PIVOT` query looks like a `SELECT-FROM-WHERE-...` query except that instead of a `SELECT` clause it has a `PIVOT
 <value expression> AT <attribute expression>`.
 Note also that the
-`PIVOT` query does not return a singleton collection of tuples: Rather it literally returns a tuple value.
+`PIVOT` query does not return a collection of tuples: rather it literally returns a tuple value.

 ## Use Case: Pivoting Subqueries

-(This example also uses the grouping features of PartiQL, Creating Nested Results with `GROUP BY` ... `GROUP AS`.)
+(This example also uses the grouping features of PartiQL, [Creating Nested Results with `GROUP BY` ... `GROUP AS`](#creating-nested-results-with-group-by-...-group-as).)

 Let us generalize the previous case of pivoting.
 We have a table of stock prices